WapackDev/HelloWorld/README.md

 # HelloWorld
-This is just the start
+This is just the start!
-Starting w/ CS50; pretty fun so far
+Starting w/ CS50; pretty fun so far.